 - These taxes may be evenly or proportionately distributed between the transferor and transferee depending upon mutual negotiations, hence do not form burdensome on one of the parties.

 - The limit set on the value of the asset before application of such charge is on a higher side, which avoids smaller transactions to get included in the applicability and thus is helpful to both minimize payment on the side of the transferee and reduce paper-work on the side of collection center.

 - Due to loopholes in the implementation of such taxes, like a waiver to a spouse in case of estate taxes, eligibility only beyond the base limit, etc., owners of such assets may take advantage and manipulate the payment of such taxes.

 - Serves as an additional cost to the actual value of the asset, which sometimes causes avoidance of such transfers as it increases the cost of the transfer.

 - These taxes are calculated on the current market value of such assets.
 Hence, transfer tax paid (if any) at the time of acquiring the asset will be different from that paid at the time of passing on and will be higher in value.

 - The calculation of transfer taxes is dependent on the value of such assets as of a particular date.
 Hence, fluctuates in cases of forthcoming events on the land where such asset belongs.
-For example, consider a villa is to be transferred value of which as of today is $2 million.
-Due to certain political events and outbursts of the crowd, the value goes down in the coming week to $1.5 million or lower and the owner now wishes to make a distress sale.
-Even though the profit margin goes down transfer taxes also go down in such cases.
+For example, consider a villa is to be transferred value of which, as of today, is $2 million.
+Due to specific political events and outbursts of the crowd, the value goes down in the coming week to $1.5 million or lower, and the owner now wishes to make a distress sale.
+Even though the profit margin goes down, transfer taxes also go down in such cases.

-- A major limitation on the part of collection service is the base limits set on the calculation of such taxes.
+- A significant limitation on the part of collection service is the base limits set on the calculation of such taxes.